-The AuthenticationEntryPoint was discussed in the technical overview chapter.
-Normally it is responsible for kick-starting the authentication process for an unauthenticated user (when they try to access a protected resource), but in the pre-authenticated case this doesn't apply.
+The AuthenticationEntryPoint is responsible for kick-starting the authentication process for an unauthenticated user (when they try to access a protected resource), but in the pre-authenticated case this doesn't apply.
 You would only configure the ExceptionTranslationFilter with an instance of this class if you aren't using pre-authentication in combination with other authentication mechanisms.
 It will be called if the user is rejected by the AbstractPreAuthenticatedProcessingFilter resulting in a null authentication.
 It always returns a 403-forbidden response code if called.